armory/documentation/_admin_guides/rate_limit.md

       rateLimit: 15
 ```

-You can provide account specific overrides as well in case you have significantly more resources in one account while others have less
+You can provide account specific overrides as well in case you have significantly more resources in one account while others have less:

 ```
 serviceLimits: